Do you want to learn to rank #1 for high-traffic keywords in any niche?

 4) External links

-Not linking out to external resources is a common SEO mistake.
-Many people fear that doing so will cause their site to leak authority, when in fact linking out to related content is a relevancy signal Google use's to identify the topic on your site.
+Not linking out to (quality) external resources is a common on-page mistake.
+Many people fear doing this to avoid “leaking authority”, when in fact linking out to related content is a relevancy signal Google.

-It can also signal to Google that your content is a hub of quality information.
+It can signal to Google that your content is a hub of quality information related to a given topic.

 Go through your content and find a few places to link out to the most relevant articles ranking for your keyword.